puppetlabs-toy-chest/puppet-quest-guide/Quest_Guide/quests/defined_resource_types.md

 In the quest on parameterized classes, you saw how you can use parameters to customize a class as it is declared.
-If you recall that classes, like resources, can only be realized a single time in a given catalog, you might be wondering what to do if you Puppet to repeat the same pattern multiple times, but with different parameters.
+If you recall that classes, like resources, can only be realized a single time in a given catalog, you might be wondering what to do if you want Puppet to repeat the same pattern multiple times, but with different parameters.

 In most cases, the simplest answer is the defined resource type.
 A defined resource